Identification, Images, & Information

 Habitat

-larvae found in or near decaying wood or vegetation, fermenting sap, animal manure, tree trunks, mud, and sometimes sewage
+larvae in/near decaying wood or vegetation, fermenting sap, animal manure, tree trunks, mud, and sometimes sewage

-adults found on foliage or around flowing sap in or near damp places; sometimes seen in swarms and may be attracted to light
+adults on foliage or around flowing sap in or near damp places; may swarm and come to lights